- How long have you been in business?

 Blu-ray, DVD and any other format desired.

 Do you offer demo DVDs for potential clients to look at?

 MAKE SURE that you view an ENTIRE “FINISHED PRODUCT” of anyone you think you might hire.
 That is where you will SEE THE DIFFERENCE IN QUALITY between one company and another.
 It takes more time to compare this way, but will assure your satisfaction in the end.
 You will be taking a big chance of wasting your money and being disappointed in the quality if you don’t take that time.
-(Any videographer can take a few good shots and put them to music, and have it look good).
+(Any videographer can take a few good shots, edit them into a short sample, add music, and have it look good).
 We give sample DVD’s, and have many short samples on our website called “highlights & trailers”.
 If you like those, then look at some of the full ceremony/receptions we have on the tab with that description.

 What types of videography do you offer?